NRJman/Kanban-board/readme.md

 ## Synopsis

 It's a **"Kanban board"** single page web application.
 You can add new tasks, edit, start doing, finish and cancel them.
+The board condition saves for a user even after the page refresh.

 ## Motivation